by Charles William Sharpe, after Alfred, Count D'Orsay

 Sitterback to top

 - Joseph Mallord William Turner (1775-1851), Landscape painter.
-Sitter associated with 43 portraits, Artist associated with 4 portraits.
+Sitter associated with 43 portraits, Artist or producer associated with 4 portraits.

 Artistsback to top